 What does the term pour cost mean?
-In this article we’ll define the meaning of pour cost and discuss why it’s one of the keys to profitability for every bar.
+In this article I’ll define the meaning of pour cost and discuss why it’s one of the keys to profitability for every bar.

-One of the most shocking conversations I have with bar managers is their lack of understanding the meaning of the term pour cost.
+One of the most shocking conversations I have with bar managers is their lack of understanding of the meaning of pour cost.
 Worse yet, they’ve been selected to manage someone else’s hard-earned money.
-In this article I’ll define pour cost, how it’s calculated, and why this and accurate inventory methods are the keys to bar profitability
+In this article I’ll define pour cost and how it’s calculated.
+Then I’ll discuss why this and accurate inventory methods are the keys to bar profitability

 POUR COST: WHAT IT MEANS AND WHY IT’S SO IMPORTANT TO BAR PROFITS

-Pour cost is a term developed by the hospitality industry and is defined as the amount of alcohol to make a drink to its selling price, and is expressed as a percentage.
+Pour cost is a term developed by the hospitality industry and is defined as the amount of alcohol to make a drink to its selling price.
+It’s expressed as a percentage.
 In reality, this is what’s known as ideal pour cost percentage.
 Many bar owners and managers are cognizant of the term pour cost, but don’t understand its true meaning.

 HOW TO CALCULATE PROFITABILITY WITH ACTUAL POUR COST

 Given the above, many often fall into the trap of using percentages they’ve heard or read about.
 It’s common to hear people say that their pour cost is 30%, without having a clue how it’s really calculated.
-Often, people simply think that that is the industry standard and they want to be like everyone else!
-The reality is there is another term that is even more important – actual pour cost, which I’ll discuss below.
-The reason all this is so important is because it enables you to monitor your true profitability.
+Often, people simply think that that 30% is the industry standard and they want to be like everyone else!
+In reality is there is another term that’s even more important.
+Actual pour cost, will also be discussed.
+The reason all this is so important is because it enables you to monitor true profitability.
 For now, first things first: let’s understand the basics of pour cost.

 HOW TO USE POUR COST TO CALCULATE THE SELLING PRICE OF DRINKS

-The way to calculate your ideal pour cost percentage for pricing drinks is a two-step process:
+The way to calculate ideal pour cost percentage to establish drink pricing is a two-step process:

-1. Take the number of shots you get out of a bottle and divide that quantity by the cost of the bottle to develop your unit cost.
+1. Take the number of shots in a bottle and divide that quantity by the cost of the bottle.
+This estabilishes unit cost.

-2. Divide the unit cost by your desired selling price; this is your ideal pour cost.
+2. Divide the unit cost by the desired selling price.
+This is known as the ideal pour cost.

-3. Next you need to decide if you are tracking your ideal pour cost with or without sales tax.
-You should calculate it without sales tax as you can’t keep that money.
+3. Next, decide if tracking the ideal pour cost will be with or without sales tax.
+The recommended method is to calculate it without sales tax because that money cannot be retained.

-A more direct and useful method is to divide the unit cost by the desired percentage; this will tell you your selling price for any given drink.
+A more direct and useful method is to divide the unit cost by the desired percentage.
+This will reflect the selling price for any given drink.
 Here’s a useful example: